 At Kensington, we think marriage is a great idea and one of God's best ways of helping us grow.
 But like everything worthwhile it requires regular care and feeding.
 Whether your marriage is thriving, barely surviving or somewhere in between, click here for resources and ideas on strengthening your most important relationship.

 Sometimes we need a guide to help us through a hard time, and distinctly Christian counseling can be your best investment.
 We recommend that you interview several counselors before making a final selection.
 We also believe that Jesus is at the center of any healing process, but it can be helped by a knowledgeable counselor.
 If you're looking for professional help in your marriage, family, or personal life, look here for a list of counseling centers in your area that we know and trust.

 If you've lost a spouse, child, family member or friend, it may be hard to feel optimistic about anything.
 GriefShare, a 13-week study to guide you through grief and loss is open to all.
+GriefShare is offered twice a year and both our Troy and Orion Campuses.
+Our Fall session begins in September and our Winter session begins in January.
 Each session, led by people who have experienced it themselves, includes a video seminar featuring interviews with top experts in the field, along with small group discussion.
 Click here for more information.

 Kensington Visitation Ministry

 Our dedicated volunteers bring encouragement and prayers of faith to those who are in local hospitals, medical centers, recovery centers and homebound.
 If you or someone you know would be blessed by such a visit, email email@example.com or call the Troy Campus during business hours at 248-786-0600.